ilyasergey/YSC2229/_sources/wsl.rst.txt

    :width: 820px
    :align: center

-9. You can additionally setup the following parameters in Emacs for better editing by searching in ``Options -> Customize Aquamacs -> Top-level Customization Group``:
+9. [Optional] You can additionally setup the following parameters in Emacs for better editing by searching in ``Options -> Customize Aquamacs -> Top-level Customization Group``: